hengshuangliu/Practice-of-JSRG/README.md

 > Attention: Before you run the scripts, you need to configure the Global Variable in the begin of the scripts.

-> Please contact to me for more information.
+> Please contact me for more information.
 Email address:767924520@qq.com